shuwangs/portfolio/003-flask-todo-api/README.md

 # 📝 Flask Todo API

 This is a beginner-friendly Flask API project that provides basic task management (Todo) functionality.
-It was built as part of my transition to Software Development, to learn how backend services and APIs work.
+It was built as part of my transition to Software Development, to learn how backend services and REST APIs work.

 ---

 ## 🔧 Features

-- ✅ Add new tasks
+- ✅ Add new tasks (POST)
-- 📋 View all tasks
+- 📋 View all tasks (GET)
+- 🔍 View a task by ID (GET)
-- ❌ Delete tasks
+- ❌ Delete tasks (DELETE)
 - 💾 SQLite Integration
 - 🧱 Modular project structure